consinhu/active-directory-GPO/README.md

 <img src="screenshot_8.png">
 <img src="screenshot_7.png">

-_Not shown, but in the second screenshot, the Security Policy Setting page is just a checkbox for "Define the policy setting", which will allow you to select to enable complexity requirements for passwords_
+_Not shown, but in the second screenshot, the Security Policy Setting page is just a checkbox for "Define the policy setting", which will allow you to select to enable complexity requirements for passwords.
+Make sure you do both_

 <p>For complexity requirements, the Explain section is just a rundown of what the typical password requirements are from Microsoft (think symbols, special characters, lowercase vs. uppercase, etc.).
 I've shown it just to display the important part highlighting those requirements.</p>